quinneden/virby-nix-darwin/README.md

     ];
   };

-  # Don't define any other options until after you've switched to the new configuration.
+  # Don't configure any other Virby options until after you've switched to the new configuration.
-  # If the hash for the disk image derivation doesn't match the one in the binary cache, then
+  # If the hash for the disk image derivation doesn't match the one in the binary cache, then nix
-  # nix will try to build the image locally.
+  # will try to build the image locally, which will fail if you don't have a linux builder available.
   services.virby.enable = true;
 }
 ```